-Independent special districts are created by the Legislature unless general law provides otherwise.
-94 Dependent special districts may be created by an ordinance of a county or municipality having jurisdiction over the affected area 95 or by the Legislature.
-96
+Independent special districts are created by the Legislature except as otherwise provided by general law.
+Dependent special districts may be created by an ordinance of a county or municipality having jurisdiction over the affected area or by the Legislature.

 1. REQUIREMENTS FOR LEGISLATIVELY CREATED DISTRICTS